Updated: March 14, 2025

 Employer Compliance

-Canadian companies must adhere to a set of regulations and guidelines known as employer compliance.
+Canadian companies must adhere to a set of regulations and guidelines known as employer compliance when hiring temporary foreign workers.
 These regulations are in place to ensure that foreign workers are treated fairly and receive the same rights as Canadian employees.

 Overall, ESDC looks at the following conditions to ensure that Canadian companies remain compliant: